-SheKnows spoke to three of those moms about how they helped kindle the entrepreneurial spark in their young daughters — all of whom are leading today's generation of kid biz whizzes.
+SheKnows spoke to five of those moms about how they helped kindle the entrepreneurial spark in their daughters — all of whom are leading today’s generation of kid biz whizzes.

 Shaiann, age 13, created Shai’s World at age 10